Modeling a Theme Park Ride in 3d with Maya (Beginner)

 About your Instructor - Brian Heinrich

-Brian is an experienced 3D and multimedia designer with a passion for creativity and an eye for design.
-He possesses an extensive skillset including 3D Design, Web, Graphic, and Print Design, UI layout and design, XHTML, CSS, and Flash.
+An experienced 3D and multimedia designer with a passion for creativity and an eye for design.
+He possesses an extensive skillset including all facets of 3D/CG Workflow, Web, Graphic, and Print Design, UI-UX, Animation and Game Dev.

 With over 5 years of professional technical teaching experience, he has a knack for making complicated topics and/or tasks easy to learn and understand.
 Brian's teaching style is friendly and laid back.
 Instead of overly technical terms and ideas, Brian makes it a point to explain things in plain and simple language, which is informative and straight forward.
 His thirst for knowledge keeps him updated with many of the latest design trends, technologies, and methods.